Culture and Events in Jakobstad

 In the library there is a wide array of books, music, movies, e-books, magazines and other media in both Swedish and Finnish.

 The general cultural activity promotes, supports, coordinates and organises all cultural activities in Jakobstad.
-The cultural department informs the citizens in cultural inquiries as well as maintains and promotes the activities of associations and cultural happenings in town.
+The cultural services informs the citizens in cultural inquiries as well as maintains and promotes the activities of associations and cultural happenings in town.
 The event calendar is booked all year round.

 The event calendar is booked all year round